How To Eat Healthy On Thanksgiving, According To A Nutritionist

 Although the cranberries in the cranberry sauce have nutritional benefits, they are effectively negated by unhealthy ingredients, particularly sugar.

-Although not all cranberry sauces are created equally, it’s best to give them a pass and move onto something decidedly healthy, if your goal is to eat healthy on Thanksgiving.
+Although not all cranberry sauces are created equally, it’s best to give them a pass and move onto Thanksgiving foods that are decidedly healthy, if your goal is to eat healthy on Thanksgiving.

 Nutritional rating: 2 stars